Yoneda extensions of abelian quotient categories: Introduction

 In many situations $\mathcal{A}$ is a known and well behaved category like a module category or a functor category and we can compute $\Ext$-groups for any two objects in $\mathcal{A}$.
-But the quotient category $\dfrac{\mathcal{A}}{\mathcal{C}}$ has a complicated structure, for instance if $\mathcal{C}$ is a localizing subcategory (i.e. $q$ has a right adjoint ) then $\dfrac{\mathcal{A}}{\mathcal{C}}$ is equivalence to a subcategory of $\mathcal{A}$, but not an exact subcategory.
-Thus it is hard to relate the $\Ext$-groups of this two category.
+But the quotient category ${\mathcal{A}}/{\mathcal{C}}$ has a complicated structure, for instance if $\mathcal{C}$ is a localizing subcategory (i.e. $q$ has a right adjoint) then ${\mathcal{A}}/{\mathcal{C}}$ is equivalent to a subcategory of $\mathcal{A}$, but not an exact subcategory, because the right adjoint is fully faithful and left exact, but not exact in general \cite[Lemma 2.2.10]{KrB}.
+Thus it is hard to relate the $\Ext$-groups of these two categories.

-The main theorem of this paper is the following theorem.
+The main theorem of this paper is the following result.